divineezelibe/PRODIGY_CS_02/README.md

 - **Cross-platform Setup**: Automated setup for both Unix/Linux (`setup.sh`) and Windows (`setup.bat`) environments.
 - **Metadata Preservation**: The encrypted file contains image metadata such as dimensions and mode, ensuring accurate restoration after decryption.

+Sure, here's a shorter version:

+---

+## How It Works

+PixCrypt encrypts and decrypts images to keep them secure.

+### Encryption

+1. **Open the Image**: Read the image and get its pixel data.
+2. **Manipulate Pixels**: Slightly change the pixel data for added security.
+3. **Encrypt**: Use a secret key to scramble the pixel data with AES encryption.
+4. **Save**: Save the encrypted data along with extra info needed for decryption.

+### Decryption

+1. **Open Encrypted File**: Read the encrypted file and extract necessary info.
+2. **Decrypt**: Use the secret key to unscramble the data.
+3. **Restore Image**: Rebuild the image from the decrypted data and save it.

+In essence, PixCrypt secures your images by manipulating the pixels and  encrypting them and can later decrypt them and then reverse the manipulations to restore the original image.

+---

+This should provide a clear and concise overview of how PixCrypt works!

 ## Prerequisites

 Ensure that you have the following installed on your system: